Chriselle, tell us more about you and where you’re from?

 A lot of people assume my husband is super wealthy, and that’s why I’m able to do what I do.
 We both have to work.
 People always assume, but we both work very hard.

 What are the three characteristics you would use to describe yourself?

 Clean, classic, simple and elegant.
 I’m not really into trends.
 Clean lines and more classic pieces in my wardrobe.

 The classic icons.
-I think my style is mainly it was from me making mistakes.
+I think my style mainly comes from me making mistakes.
 What I feel most beautiful in and what I’m most confident in.
-For the past 20 years I was trying to adopt as many trends as possible.
-Looking back on it I cringe, a lot of it has to do with making mistakes.
+For the past 20 years, I tried to adopt as many trends as possible.
+Looking back on it I cringe; a lot of it has to do with making mistakes.
 It’s about figuring myself out.
 Audrey Hepburn, Grace Kelley, Bianca Jagger; she was one of the first women to wear an all white suit to a party.

 It’s all about skin.
 If you have amazing skin, you don’t have to wear that much makeup.
 For me it is all about protecting your skin.
 Koreans are really focused on good skin your whole life.
 It’s about preparation.
 Protecting it all year round.
 I’ve had skin regime for the past 10 years.
 I still do it every single night.
 I never ever fall asleep with makeup now.
 I don’t drink that much water.
 I know I should.
 Let’s be real.
 Who has the time?
 I take these hydrating pills that supplement your body for water, because for me I know I’m not getting enough water.
 Sheet masks…..

 What is your vision for the brand and where do you see yourself in one year?